NethServer/docs/administrator-manual/en/webtop5.rst

 - **User name**: enter your full user name (i.e. *goofy@nethserver.org*)
 - **Password**: enter your password

-Some third-party clients allow to simplify the configuration through the *autodiscovery* feature that automatically discovers the synchronizable resources, as in the case of mobile devices clients (i.e. Android or iOS devices).
+Some third-party clients allow to simplify the configuration through the *auto-discovery* feature that automatically discovers the synchronizable resources, as in the case of mobile devices clients (i.e. Android or iOS devices).

 .. note::

-   If you are using clients that do not support autodiscovery, you need to use the full URL: ``https://<server_name>/webtop-dav/server.php``
+   If you are using clients that do not support auto-discovery, you need to use the full URL: ``https://<server_name>/webtop-dav/server.php``

-   If you are using clients that support autodiscovery use URL: ``https://<server_name>``
+   If you are using clients that support auto-discovery use URL: ``https://<server_name>``

 Google Android
 --------------